Common raccoon dog: Hibernation

 Common raccoon dogs are the only canids known to hibernate.
 In early winter, they increase their subcutaneous fat by 18–23% and their internal fat by 3–5%.
 Animals failing to reach these fat levels usually do not survive the winter.
 During their hibernation, their metabolism decreases by 25%.
 In areas such as Primorsky Krai and their introduced range, common raccoon dogs hibernate only during severe snowstorms.
 In December, their physical activity decreases once snow depth reaches 15–20 cm, and limit the range from their burrows to no more than 150–200 m.
 Their daily activities increase during February when the females become receptive, and when food is more available.

 Vocalizations

-Like foxes, they do not bark, uttering instead a growl, followed by a long-drawn, melancholy whine.
-Captive specimens have been known to utter daily a very different kind of sound when hungry, described as a sort of mewing plaint.
-Males fighting for females may yelp and growl.
+Common raccoon dogs are usually silent, but males in rut may yelp and growl.

 Subspecies

 As of 2005, four subspecies are recognised by MSW3:

 The Japanese raccoon dog was also considered a subspecies (N. p. viverrinus), but is currently thought to represent a distinct species.